Stability of homogeneous bundles on P^3: Results on stability and simplicity

 \underline{$k-1 \Rightarrow k$} We will show that, given a staircase $C$ in $R$ with $k$ steps, there exists a staircase $C'$ in $R$ with $k-1$ steps such that $\mu (C) \leq \mu(C') $.
 If we prove this, we conclude because $\mu(C) \leq \mu (C') < \mu(R) $, where the last inequality holds by induction hypothesis.

-Let $C_1$ and $C_2$ be two staircases with $k-1$ steps obtained from $C$ respectively ``removing and adding'' a parallelepiped $O$ and a unions of two parallepiped $T$. ($O$ is a ``sticking out part'' of $C$ and $T$ is a nonempty union of parallelepipeds adjacent to $O$ disjoint from $C$ such that the union of the points of $T$ with the point of $C$ gives a staircase with $k-1$ steps).
+Let $C_1$ and $C_2$ be two staircases with $k-1$ steps obtained from $C$ respectively ``removing and adding'' a parallelepiped $O$ and a union $T$ of two parallepipeds. ($O$ is a ``sticking out part'' of $C$ and $T$ is a nonempty union of parallelepipeds adjacent to $O$ disjoint from $C$ such that the union of the points of $T$ with the point of $C$ gives a staircase with $k-1$ steps).

 If $\mu (C_1) \geq \mu (C) $ we conclude at once.

 Thus we can suppose that $\mu(C_1 ) < \mu(C)$.
 We state that in this case $\mu (C_2 ) \geq \mu (C)$.
 In fact: let $\mu (C_1)= \frac{a}{b} $, $\mu(O) =\frac{c}{d}$ and $ \mu(T) =\frac{e}{f}, $ where the numerators are the first Chern classes and the denominators the ranks; since $\mu (C_1) < \mu (C) $, we have $ \frac{a}{b} < \frac{a+c}{b+d}$, thus $ \frac{a}{b} < \frac{c}{d}$; besides by Corollary \ref{rettangoli} $\mu(O) < \mu(T) $, i.e. $\frac{c}{d} < \frac{e}{f}$; thus $\frac{a+c+e}{b+d+ f} \geq \frac{a+c}{b+d}$ i.e. $\mu (C_2 ) \geq \mu (C)$. \framebox(7,7)